parodos-dev/serverless-workflows/request-vm-cnv/README.md

 # This workflow is under development and not (yet) fit for PROD purposes, only for DEMO
-# VM Creator workflow
+# Request VM on CNV workflow
-The VM creator workflow is a workflow that demonstrates the following features of the serverless workflow technology:
+The Request VM on CNV workflow is a workflow that demonstrates the following features of the serverless workflow technology:
 * Integration with external service, in this case, Jira Cloud and OCP cluster via their OpenAPI
 * Conditional branching
 * Using the Notifications plugin to send notifications to the user